-Rich pins basically provide more information about a pin.
-Below are some rich pins in the Pinterest feed.
+These are basically pins that provide more information about a pin.
+Below are some in the Pinterest feed.

 As you can see, the Rich pins also show the board the pin was pinned to and the profile of who pinned it.
 This is good for getting more Pinterest followers and blog traffic as it makes it easier for people to find your Pinterest profile.

 There are 6 different types of rich pins, and when you verify your website for rich pins, Pinterest will automatically determine what category your rich pin will fall under.
 For example, my pins from my blog are Article Pins.
 Meaning they show a short snippet of the article (in my case blog posts).

 As you need to have a website for rich pins, it massively helps if you have your own blog.
 But if you don’t have a blog yet, you can have one up and running within an hour, for less than $4 per month with my ultimate how to start a blog guide!

 HOW DO I KNOW IF I HAVE RICH PINS?